CalleP/TweetnCrawl/README.md

 https://www.dropbox.com/sh/bcbh8g89vr4dp2h/AAAkpXk8wghIU852OJcenEU-a?dl=0

 NOTE: A few users have reported that they have needed to restart the game for it to function.
+Also the server needs to be running otherwise the game will not be able to retrieve the data from twitter.

 Follow these steps to make unity work properly with github